 EGM² reported that the Saturn was due to retail at ¥49,800 or less, would have two SH-2 32-bit RISC CPUs, have a Motorola 68000 chip driving the sound and could handle 16.77 million colours.
 Flat shading, gourard shading and texture mapping were all set for 3D models, and scaling, warping and rotation were set for sprites.
 Five layers of scrolling were available for 2D graphics, and 32-channel PCM and 8-channel FM audio were available.
 These figures suggest that the hardware was roughly the same as the final Saturn model, though with some figures missing, there is the possibility of slight differences.
 The final cost of the Saturn in Japan was ¥44,800, reduced primarily to compete with the PlayStation.

-This Saturn is very similar to the previous one but now has its final logo, even if the shell is still silver.
+This Saturn was very similar to the previous one but now had its final logo.
 Sega also claimed 178 third-party developers were now backing the Saturn (versus the 164 third-parties announcing PlayStation support back on the 10th of May).

 It is also notable that the Saturn's launch was deliberately delayed around this period for Western markets - a strategy ensuring the console would have more software at launch, as in both the Saturn and PlayStation's case, third-party support had yet to pick up.

 Towards the end of 1994, having spent much of the year focusing on the 32X instead of the Saturn, Sega of Japan announced a final tweak to the console's aesthetics, claiming their new grey model was a more "universal" colour than the silver of before (though it is thought that in reality, the silver scratched too easily).
 It was at this point where the deals with Hitachi and JVC came in, with the concept of manufacturers making their own Saturns, similar to the plans of the now struggling 3DO console.